poshaughnessy/ingredients-report/README.md

-# Design System Report
+# Ingredients Design System Report Dashboard

-This mini project is for a report dashboard showing how we're doing with getting our components migrated over to the Ingredients design system.
+This is a reporting dashboard showing how we're doing with getting our components migrated over to the Ingredients design system.

 1. Use Node v14+ (e.g. via nvm) or a recent version which supports ESM modules.